softwaremill/sttp/README.md

 ## Starting & cleaning up

-In case of most handlers, you should only instantiate a handler once per application, as a handler typically allocates resources such as thread or connection pools.
+In case of most backends, you should only instantiate a backend once per application, as a backend typically allocates resources such as thread or connection pools.

-When ending the application, make sure to call `handler.close()`, which will free up resources used by the backend (if any).
+When ending the application, make sure to call `backend.close()`, which will free up resources used by the backend (if any).
 The close process might be asynchronous, that is it can complete after the `close()` method returns.

-Note that only resources allocated by the handlers are freed.
-For example, if you use the `AkkaHttpHandler()` the `close()` method will terminate the underlying actor system.
-However, if you have provided an existing actor system upon handler creation (`AkkaHttpHandler.usingActorSystem`), the `close()` method will be a no-op.
+Note that only resources allocated by the backends are freed.
+For example, if you use the `AkkaHttpBackend()` the `close()` method will terminate the underlying actor system.
+However, if you have provided an existing actor system upon backend creation (`AkkaHttpBackend.usingActorSystem`), the `close()` method will be a no-op.

 ## Supported backends